Detroit-Style Pizza with Ricotta

 - Brussels Sprouts, Bacon, and Goat Cheese Pizza

-Detroit-Style Pizza with Ricotta and Fresh Basil
+Detroit-Style Pizza with Ricotta Cheese

 - Stand Mixer with Dough Hook

 - 2 8" Baking Pans

 - 1 1/2 teaspoons kosher salt

 - 1 1/2 teaspoons instant or "fast-acting" yeast

 - 6 ounces shredded low moisture mozzarella cheese